 When is the deadline for applications?
 Deadlines for each program are different.
 Make sure to check the deadline schedule.
 The deadline time is 11:59 PM Eastern time zone on the date that is given for the program

 For any questions, or problems with the admissions process, please contact Janet Morgan, Director of Graduate Programs and Admissions at email@example.com.

 Admission to the graduate programs in the School of Science and Engineering is highly selective and competitive.

-All international students who are accepted into a School of Science and Engineering PhD program must complete an online summer ESL Evaluation Course during the month of July.
-The 10 hours (2 week) assessment course will determine which students must take additional ESL courses during their first year of graduate studies.
+* Because TOEFL and IELTS are not required, all international students who are accepted into a School of Science and Engineering PhD program must complete an online summer ESL Evaluation Course during the month of July.
+The 10 hours (2 week) assessment course will determine which students must take additional ESL courses during their first year of graduate studies (no exceptions).